xsending/MTC-project-C-chain/README.md

 # MTC-project-C-chain

 This program is a demonstration of how your own custom ERC20 token, the Degen Token or DGN, works after being deployed in the AVAX fuji testnet.
-The purpose of this program is to show how transactions are tracked in the fuji testnet by performing various different funcitons.
+The purpose of this program is to show how transactions are tracked in the fuji testnet by performing various different functions.

 ## Description